Let's Work Together to Perfect Your novel's Plot

 Jay: "I've signed up for many writing classes on the internet.
 Daniel Wallace is one of the best instructors I've ever had."

 However, there's one challenge with hiring me for a full developmental edit: it's expensive.
-Writers who ask me to read and mark up their full manuscript, or to help them design a full outline, usually end up paying around one thousand dollars.
+Writers who ask me to read and mark up their full manuscript, or to help them design a full outline, usually end up paying around two thousand dollars.

 So lately I've been thinking: how could I bring the same benefits to more people?
 How could I give same results that Martha, Jay, and Katie describe to more writers?

 "I cannot tell you how much I value and still think about your writing advice and strategies.
 The book I wrote after we worked together landed me my agents at InkWell, and back in May, we sold two YA fantasy novels to Wednesday Books/Macmillan.
 The first one comes out in early 2021!"

 To other writers considering this course: Daniel truly has a gift.
 He’s one of the most patient and encouraging teachers I’ve had.
 He gives the type of feedback that energizes rather than discourages, the kind that makes you feel like you can rebuild your novel—and rebuild it stronger."

 - Allison Saft, author of Down Comes the Night (forthcoming)

 I've long wanted to create a course for you -- or, more accurately, a set package of one-on-one coaching help, that will:

 1. Help you imagine, plan out, and develop the opening *quarter* of your novel.